"He pursues his paintings with the mathematic exactness of the architect's rendering, and the visual elegance of an artist's brush."

 Corner of St. Charles Avenue and Julia Streets

-See these Originals at the Great River Road Museum
+See many of Jim's original paintings at the Great River Road Museum,

 40100 Highway 942 (River Road)